Caribbean Shaktism: Caribbean Tamil Christianity

-Differences from mainland Indian Shaktism
+Relation to mainland Indian Shaktism

 There are many differences in Indo-Caribbean Shaktism that are different from the form of Shaktism practiced in Mainland India and Nepal.
-One such feature is that of syncretism, in which Catholic or New-Age Spiritual figures may often be found in Shakti Mandirs.
+One such feature is that of syncretism, in which Catholic or New Age spiritual figures may often be found in Shakti Mandirs.
 There are also practices, such as that of Maldevidan Spiritism in Martinique, or Caribbean Tamil Christianity in the English Caribbean and Dutch Caribbean that is syncretic.

-Other practices that are different include the tradition of the physical manifestation of the deity.
-Although there are some practices in Indian Shaktism that do include possession or trance, the tradition of trance possession by Hindu gods is most certainly from Dravidian folk religion.
+Guayanese practitioners who emigrated to New York City describe sonic practices of Madrasi religion as having ancient Tamil origins.

 Another practice that is different is that of the deities worshipped.
-While Vedic Hindu deities are worshipped, deities referred to as "Madrasi" gods (meaning Dravidian or Tamil gods) come from Dravidian Folk Religion.
+While Vedic Hindu deities are worshipped, deities referred to as "Madrasi" gods (meaning Dravidian or Tamil gods) come from Dravidian folk religion.
 Such gods are Sangani Baba, Mariamman, Kateri Maa, Muniswaran, among others.
 Different names may also be used for Vedic deities and some practices may be of regional origin rather than general origin.
 Some deities may even be new deities created by the indentured servants for a specific purpose.

 Indo-Caribbean Shakti bhajans and Kirtans (devotional music) are often done in Tamil and Caribbean Hindustani rather than in Sanskrit (although Sanskrit bhajans are used) and practices such as Karagam Puja are not found in Indian Shaktism.
 Most devotees of Indo-Caribbean Shaktism also practice Hinduism, going to both services of Vedic origin and services of Madrasi origin.